List of video game genres: Text adventures

 The earliest adventure games were text adventures, also known as interactive fiction.
 Games such as the popular Zork series of the late 1970s and early 1980s allowed the player to use a keyboard to enter commands such as "get rope" or "go west" while the computer describes what is happening.
 A great deal of programming went into parsing the player's text input.

 Graphic adventures

 Mystery House for the Apple II was the first adventure game to use graphics in the early home computer era.

 Adventure games emerged as graphics became more common.
 Adventure games began to supplement and later on replace textual descriptions with visuals, for example, a picture of the current location.
 Early graphic adventure games used text-parsers to input commands.
-The growing use of mice led to the "point-and-click" genre of adventure games, where the player would no longer have to type commands.
+The growing use of computer mice led to the "point-and-click" genre of adventure games, where the player would no longer have to type commands.
 The player could, for example, click on a hand icon and then on a rope to pick up the rope.